CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 ## Algorithm assumptions and simplifications

-Compared to individual state-of-the-art algorithms for the retrieval of individual quantities, the multi-parameter retrieval uses a simplified approach.
+Compared to individual state-of-the-art algorithms for the retrieval of individual quantities, the multi parameter retrieval uses a simplified approach.
 Particular trade-offs
 include:
-* Some Ocean parameters contain many empirical values, developed and validated for different instruments which might have to be adjusted to match CIMR instrument characteristics.
+* Some ocean parameters contain many empirical values, developed and validated for different instruments which might have to be adjusted to match CIMR instrument characteristics.
-* The sea ice thickness is retrieved as a combination of first year ice emissivity and the ocean emissivity.
-As this, it is prone to noise in the ocean emission, which can lead to erroneous occurrence of sea ice of low thickness, as the first year ice emissivity is identical to the ocean emissivity at 0 cm thickness.
+* The sea ice thickness is retrieved as a combination of first-year ice emissivity and the ocean emissivity.
+As this, it is prone to noise in the ocean emission, which can lead to erroneous occurrence of sea ice of low thickness, as the first-year ice emissivity is identical to the ocean emissivity at 0 cm thickness.
 * The empirical parametrization of sea ice thickness stems from uncertain atmospheric conditions, so that the ice thickness dependence of higher